thingsym/vaw/readme.md

 ### 3. Develop & Deploy Tools

-Pre-installing Dependency Manager for PHP 'Composer', command-line tools for WordPress 'WP-CLI' and version control system 'Git' in the standard.
+Pre-installing PHP version managment 'phpenv', Dependency Manager for PHP 'Composer', command-line tools for WordPress 'WP-CLI' and version control system 'Git' in the standard.

 You can install the develop tools or the deploy tools by usage.
 See Specification for list of installed tools.